Skip to content

 Our role

-Alongside Athena Infonomics, PIT Policy Lab, and Women in Digital Transformation, we will work with AI tools being used in Guanajuato, Mexico to improve student outcomes as part of a World Bank project.
+Alongside Athena Infonomics, PIT Policy Lab, and Women in Digital Transformation, we worked with AI tools being used in Guanajuato, Mexico to improve student outcomes as part of a World Bank project.

-We will support the Mexican Government to understand bias in these datasets and provide toolkits to address these challenges.
-Learnings from the process will also be shared in India to better explore the use of these toolkits in different environments.
+We supported the Mexican Government to understand bias in these datasets and provided toolkits to address these challenges.
+Learnings from the process were also shared in India to better explore the use of these toolkits in different environments.

 The state of Guanajuato, Mexico, has a population of over 6 million, of which 51% of inhabitants are women.
 Its growing economy has seen a successful transition from traditional agriculture-based industries to more complex industries such as information technology and electronic.